riceissa/issarice.com/wiki/advice-for-young-people.md

-Although effective altruists claim that effective altruism is [a question, not an ideology][ideo], if you pay enough attention, each subset of effective altruists clearly have their own agenda.
+Although effective altruists claim that effective altruism is [a question, not an ideology][ideo], if you pay enough attention, each subset of effective altruists clearly has its own agenda.
 So you can't necessarily trust EAs.
 Read posts like "[A critique of effective altruism][ea crit]".